open-source-modelling/insurance_python/bisection_alpha/README.md

 By transforming the minimization problem at the point of convergence into a problem of finding a root of the shifted function g(α) - τ, this repository implements a simple bisection algorithm to find the optimal α.

 ### Input
+ - The minimum allowed value of the convergence speed parameter α.
  - The maximum allowed value of the convergence speed parameter α.
  - Maturities of bonds, observed on the market and provided as output.
  - Zero-coupon rates, for which the user wishes to calibrate the algorithm.
 Each rate belongs to an observable zero-coupon bond with a known maturity.